Dementia is a term that we most often hear with regard to elderly humans so it may be surprising to hear that dogs may also get dementia as they age.

-Veterinarians have been able to determine what substance present in a dog’s brain which causes dementia, but the cause of that substance’s presence is unknown.
+Veterinarians have been able to determine what substance present in a dog’s brain causes dementia, but the cause of that substance’s presence is unknown.

 As dogs age, their brains change and deteriorate.
-Veterinary research has uncovered that the communication between neurons in senior dogs’ brains is negatively impacted by an amino acid called “Beta-amyloid“, which is “plaque” in the brain, similar to plaque on teeth.
+Veterinary research has uncovered that the communication between neurons in senior dogs’ brains is negatively impacted by an amino acid called “Beta-amyloid“, which is “plaque” in the brain, similar to the plaque on teeth.

 What is the treatment for dementia in dogs?

 According to dogdementia.com, dementia occurs in senior dogs as they age, and there is no cure for it.

 There is a drug that will help lessen some of the effects of dementia called Selegiline.
 If your vet diagnoses dementia, ask about this drug.